Aryan-yadav7/CS-basic-keywords/README.md

+ # COMPUTER
-1. COMPUTER: A computer is an electronic device that takes raw data from the user and proceses it.
+A computer is an electronic device that takes raw data from the user and proceses it.
 It can be programmed to automatically carry out sequences of logical or arithmetical operations.
 A computer is mainly devided into three parts-
 A. Computation-

 A.1 CPU: A CPU stands for central processing unit, which is the primary component of the computer that acts as its control center.